JetBrains/teamcity-documentation/topics/continuous-delivery-to-windows-azure-web-sites-or-iis.md

 msbuild AcmeCompany.Portal.csproj /T:Package /P:Configuration=Release
 ```

-The project will be compiled and a new folder created, containing our deployment package.
+The project will be compiled and a new directory created, containing our deployment package.
 And more!

 ![03.png](03.png)